mhoofman/wordpress-heroku/wp-content/plugins/akismet/readme.txt

 === Akismet ===
 Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, cfinke, automattic
 Tags: akismet, comments, spam
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 3.0.0
+Stable tag: 3.0.1
 License: GPLv2 or later

-Akismet checks your comments against the Akismet web service to see if they look like spam or not.
+Akismet checks your comments against the Akismet Web service to see if they look like spam or not.

 == Description ==

-Akismet checks your comments against the Akismet web service to see if they look like spam or not and lets you review the spam it catches under your blog's "Comments" admin screen.
+Akismet checks your comments against the Akismet Web service to see if they look like spam or not and lets you review the spam it catches under your blog's "Comments" admin screen.

-Major new features in Akismet 2.5 include:
+Major features in Akismet include:

-* A comment status history, so you can easily see which comments were caught or cleared by Akismet, and which were spammed or unspammed by a moderator
+* Automatically checks all comments and filters out the ones that look like spam.
-* Links are highlighted in the comment body, to reveal hidden or misleading links
+* Each comment has a status history, so you can easily see which comments were caught or cleared by Akismet and which were spammed or unspammed by a moderator.
-* If your web host is unable to reach Akismet's servers, the plugin will automatically retry when your connection is back up
+* URLs are shown in the comment body to reveal hidden or misleading links.
-* Moderators can see the number of approved comments for each user
+* Moderators can see the number of approved comments for each user.
-* Spam and Unspam reports now include more information, to help improve accuracy
+* A discard feature that outright blocks the worst spam, saving you disk space and speeding up your site.

 PS: You'll need an [Akismet.com API key](http://akismet.com/get/) to use it.
-Keys are free for personal blogs, with paid subscriptions available for businesses and commercial sites.
+Keys are free for personal blogs; paid subscriptions are available for businesses and commercial sites.

 == Installation ==